bakoushin/celo-box/README.md

 The Box uses [Firebase](https://firebase.google.com/) Firestore and Firebase Storage to store box metadata, such as description and cover image.

-Firebase configuration must be provided in `firebaseConfig.js`.
+Firebase configuration must be provided in `.env` file.
+See `.env.example` provided.

 ## Future Plans